xendfinance/assetchain-starterkits/README.md

-# 🔗 AssetChain Starterkit
+# Asset Chain Starterkit

-AssetChain Starterkit is an open-source, up-to-date toolkit for building decentralized applications (dapps) on the AssetChain Blockchain[`Native blockchain for Xend Finance's real-world asset OAE (Onchain Asset Environment)`].
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+This is an open-source toolkit for building decentralized applications on Asset Chain.
+It's designed for developers to create, deploy smart contracts and build user interfaces that interact with those contracts with ease.<br/>

-⚙️ Built using NextJS, Hardhat, Viem, and Typescript.
+Built using NextJS, Hardhat, Viem, and Typescript.

 ## Requirements